deathwatchgaming/Unity-Basic_HelicopterController/README.md

 * Exit: F

+Entry Script Note: the provided entry script is provided "as is" simply as a starting point as there are some further things that will need to be touched upon as you will find when you start tinkering with such.
+So note the starting point provided was the intention to then allow you the user to continue to expand upon this script further.

 Player Controls:
 ----------------
  (player controller provided for entry scipt example)

-Player Forward:   W
+* Player Forward:   W
-Player Reverse:   S
+* Player Reverse:   S
-Player Left:      A
+* Player Left:      A
-Player Right:     D
+* Player Right:     D
-Player Jump:      Space
+* Player Jump:      Space
-Player Sprint:    Left Shift
+* Player Sprint:    Left Shift

 Manual Setup Instruction: